AbstractUmbra/Kotka/README.md

 # Kotka

+## Archival

+This project has been archived due to both the reverse engineering of the Perl code being too complex for my current level of skill and finding a project that does what I intended to do, but do it better than I imagined I could have.
+Please consider checking out said project [here](https://github.com/StarfishXeno/sotor).

+---

 A WIP Save Editor for Star Wars Knight of the Old Republic 1 and 2.

 This work is based on [KSE](https://deadlystream.com/files/file/503-kotor-savegame-editor/) as their work is [open source](https://gitlab.com/kotorsge-team/kse).